modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 Furthermore, we will adopt Modern Web best practices regarding documentation by using rocket once it's a little more mature.

 If you are interested in web components we recommend you check out [Open Web Components](https://open-wc.org).

+## Modern Web Family

+Welp, that was a lot of information for a first announcement post — we realize, but many of these projects have been years in the making, and are finally finding their right home.
+As we mentioned before, Modern Web is all about making the life of developers easier, reducing complexity of tools, and staying close to the browser.

+While we have now spread out over multiple repos like Open WC, Modern Web, and Rocket, we'd like to assure you that all of these projects fall under the same Modern Web Family, and aim to help make your life as developers easier.

 ## Thanks for reading